dracicidaa/dracicidaa/README.md

 It is my highest hope to be able to continue to sharpen my skills with Python, and later more languages, at work and in the opensource community.
 I hope to out code my boss some day soon!

 ### I'm currently learning:
--General Python Programming (I am set to take a Python Institute exam for PCEP soon!)
+-General Python Programming (I have passed the PCEP and am studying for the PCAP!)
 -Automation with Python
 -Testing with Python
 -Electrical design